marcovirgolin/SimpleGP/README.md

+## Note
+This repo will most likely no longer be extended.
+Please take a look at [genepro](https://github.com/marcovirgolin/genepro) instead. `genepro` attempts to be an overall better version of a simple GP baseline in python, which goes beyond regression alone.

 # Simple Genetic Programming
 ### For Symbolic Regression
 This Python 3 code is a simple implementation of genetic programming for symbolic regression, and has been developed for educational purposes.